notescs/notescs.github.io/content/dsa/maximum-subarray-sum-with-unique-values/index.md

 We will also be maintaining a hashmap to keep track of the unique elements considered in our solution.

-As we iterate our sliding window formed by the pointers `left` and `right`, we will increment the right pointer if it is not already in the solution subarray (sliding window).
+As we iterate through our sliding window formed by the pointers `left` and `right`, we will increment the right pointer if it is not already in the solution subarray (sliding window).
 If it is present in the sliding window, we will increment the `left` pointer as long as `nums[right]` is present.
 The check of presence is computed using a